 7. Compensate Employees for Commuting Costs

-The cost of commuting used to be considered a "given" part of working.
+The cost of commuting used to be considered a “given” part of working.
 However, times and fuel prices have changed.
+Slack messages from employees often highlight the financial burden of commuting, suggesting that compensation could improve attendance.
 The fuel cost alone can cost employees hundreds of dollars a month when commuting frequently.
 Commuting also typically takes between 30 - 90 minutes, one way.
 This steals time, adds stress, and costs money.

 The trend of coffee badging accepts the cost of commuting, but compensating the commute can also make staying for the workday seem more worthwhile.